Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 A blog about cycling Thailand: from easy bike holidays to expert bicycle touring itineraries

-Thailand is still the most touristic destination in South East Asia, and that’s also true for cycle tourism.
-Every year hundreds of bike tourers, experienced and beginner, embark on cycling tours of Thailand, both short bike holiday trips and nation-wide expeditions.
+Thailand is still the most tourist destination in Southeast Asia, and thatโ€™s also true for cycle tourism.
+Every year hundreds of bike tourers, experienced and beginner, embark on cycling tours of Thailand, both short bike holiday trips and nationwide expeditions.

 The southern beaches, the paradisiac islands, the northern mountains, and the bustling cities make a great combination of sceneries that could make cycling in Thailand a very diversified experience.

-World-renowned Thai food is a perfect add-on for the hungry cyclist: cheap, tasty, healthy and widely available.
+World-renowned Thai food is a perfect add-on for the hungry cyclist: cheap, tasty, healthy, and widely available.

-Cheap motels, nice lodges, cool resorts and the opportunity to stay (often for free) in Buddhist temples make accommodation in Thailand a pleasure more than a necessity.
+Cheap motels, nice lodges, cool resorts, and the opportunity to stay (often for free) in Buddhist temples make accommodation in Thailand a pleasure more than a necessity.

 Cycling the Roads of Thailand